zynksoftware/Zynk-Workflow/_docs/Zoho-CRM-Connector/Uploading-Records-to-Zoho-CRM.md

 ---
 slug: uploading-records-to-zoho-crm
 redirect_from: "/article/365-uploading-records-to-zoho-crm"
-title: Uploading Records to Zoho CRM
+title: Importing Records to Zoho CRM
 ---
-This task will upsert (insert or update) various types of records to your Zoho CRM account.
+This task will import (insert or update) various types of records to your Zoho CRM account.
 If the record in the input file contains an ID, the task will update the matching record in Zoho CRM, otherwise it will insert a new record.

 ## Settings
 ### Connection
 _Required_
-The Zoho CRM Connection to use for deleting records.
+The Zoho CRM Connection to use for importing records.
 See the [Connecting to Zoho CRM](connecting-to-zoho-crm) article if you require more information on how to create/manage connections.

 ### Fail File
 _Required_